 We are breeders, trainers, exhibitors, and pet owners, and general enthusiasts united to the preservation, development, and promotion of the white shepherd dog.
 Our members are scattered throughout the US and Canada.
 We subscribe to the the United kennel Club (ukc) "Total Dog" concept, and encourage participation in all UKC events.
-Our breed shows their diversity in utility by often being titled in the following: Conformation, Obedience, Agility, Tracking, Herding, Flyball, Water Rescue, Pet Therapy, Police Work, and Search & Rescue.
+Our breed shows their diversity in utility by often being titled in the following: Conformation, Obedience, rally, Agility, Tracking, Herding, Flyball, dock diving, lure coursing, barn hunt, protection, Pet Therapy, Police Work, and Search & Rescue.

 United white shepherd club newsletter

-The UWSC was formed to protect, promote, and advance the best interests and welfare of purebred White Shepherds as well as to continue to bring their natural qualities to perfection through quality breeding practices.
-The club also seeks to promote worldwide acceptance of the White Shepherd as a separate and distinct breed of working and herding dog.
+The purpose of the United White Shepherd Club is to protect, promote and advance the best interests and welfare of purebred white shepherds.
 The UWSC is the breed's official parent club for the registry United Kennel Club, Inc. The United Kennel Club (UKC) recognized the White Shepherd as a separate breed on January 1, 2000.
 Since that time White Shepherds have been competing in all UKC events.
 These UKC events include Obedience, Agility, Conformation. lure coursing, weight pull, and dock diving.

 what are white shepherds